surveymethodsroombudapest/smrb-site/src/en/earlier_contributors/jakab-buda.md

 ---
 name: Jakab Buda
-description: Jakab Buda obtained his master's degree in Survey Statistics from the Faculty of Social Sciences of ELTE in 2020, and has been a student at the Doctoral School of Sociology of ELTE since 2022.
+description: Jakab obtained his master's degree in Survey Statistics from the Faculty of Social Sciences of ELTE in 2020, and has been a student at the Doctoral School of Sociology of ELTE since 2022.
 His doctoral research examines the explainability and applicability of machine learning-based language models in social sciences.
 He also conducts research in natural